Indiana University South Bend: Student life

 The Office of Student Life oversees all student-administered interests.
 There are a variety of on- and off-campus activities sponsored by the university.
 More than 100 clubs and student organizations exist, including the Student Government Association, Titan Productions, political and spiritual groups.

 The Student Government Association (SGA) consists of 12 senators, a president, a vice president, a secretary, and a treasurer.
 SGA allocates student activity funds and serves as a student voice for the administration.
 The Student Government Judicial Council interprets and provides guidance on the SGA Constitution and Policies, consisting of a chief justice and four associate justices.

 Titan Productions is a student organization funded through the Student Activity Fee (SAF) whose purpose is to plan and present non-academic entertainment and programs primarily for the student body of IU South Bend.
 The organization hosts movie nights and special entertainment on campus.

-IU South Bend is home to several active Greek organizations: Delta Sigma Phi, Alpha Sigma Phi, Alpha Sigma Tau, Theta Phi Alpha, and Sigma Gamma Rho.
+IU South Bend is home to several active Greek organizations: Alpha Sigma Phi, Alpha Sigma Tau and Theta Phi Alpha.

 IU South Bend has a weekly student publication called The Preface.
 The university also publishes the annual Undergraduate Research Journal, New Views on Gender, and an award-winning literary magazine, Analecta.

 The Office of Student Services provides on-campus career placement center, child development center, and learning and writing centers, which offer free, on-site tutoring.